Is Drano Safe for Septic Systems?

 Is Drano Max Gel Safe for Septic Systems?

-Can Drano Damage Your Septic Pipes and Tank?
+Can Drano Damage Your Pipes and Tank?

 How to Save Your Septic System After Using Drano